GPlates/new-gplates-website/src/pages/news/2020-08-18-PyGPlates-beta-revision-28-released.md

 featuredpost: true
 featuredimage: ../../img/pygplates_doc_contents.png
 description: >-
-  This is a description.
   This pyGPlates beta release adds support for Python 3 (in addition to Python 2.7).
 tags:
   - pyGPlates
   - release
   - python3
 ---
 ![pygplates_doc_contents](../../img/pygplates_doc_contents.png)

+This pyGPlates beta release adds support for __Python 3__ (in addition to Python 2.7).

 What's new in pyGPlates revision 28:-